ShirinYousaf/Muse_Retail_Project/README.md

 its sales performance, improve order fulfillment processes, and ensure a higher level of customer satisfaction.
 The application provides a strong foundation to support the growth of the business, making operations more efficient and adaptable to future needs.

+Getting Started
+These instructions will help you set up and run the Muse Retail Application on your local machine for testing or demonstration purposes.
+The solution is built using Excel VBA with a Microsoft Access backend and runs entirely on Windows.

+Prerequisites
+Ensure the following software and settings are available on your system:

+Microsoft Excel (2016 or later) with macro support enabled

+Microsoft Access (or Access Database Engine installed)

+Windows OS (for VBA-Access compatibility)

+Basic knowledge of Excel and file navigation

+Note: Make sure macros are enabled when opening the Excel file, and update the Access database path in the VBA editor if needed.